AbdullahAlmizan644/pycray_task/README.md

 3.open xampp control panel or mysql workbrench

-4.run the code
+4.Run the code
+python app.py

 5.export the task.sql database file in your mysql database

-6.Run the app.py file
-python app.py

-7.The API should now be available at http://localhost:5000/.
+6.The API should now be available at http://localhost:5000/.
 You can test the endpoints using a tool like curl or a REST client like Postman.

 Here are some example curl commands that you can use to test the API: